 In an effort to ensure student safety, all parents and visitors need to check in at the office upon arrival.
+During school hours the entrance to the school is by using the southwest doors (office entrance).
 Should it become necessary for an individual to accompany a student to school, a parent or guardian must contact the building administrator prior to the visitation for approval.
 Failure to do so will result in the visitor being asked to leave the building.
 The school reserves the right to determine if the presence of a visitor may be inappropriate for the school setting or a potential disruption.
 In such cases, the visitor will not be allowed to visit.

-VIDEO SURVIELLANCE
+VIDEO SURVEILLANCE